Carpetsmoker/password-bunny/README.markdown

 Sort entries after adding a new one (default: 1).

 - `s:min_password_strength = 4`
-	Minimal passwords strength, score of 0 to 4 based on a estimation of the actual crack time in:
+Minimal passwords strength, score of 0 to 4 based on a estimation of the actual crack time.
+See ‘Password strength checking’ above.
-	- 0. 100 seconds (very bad)
-	- 1. 2.5 hours (bit better, but still bad)
-	- 2. 11 days (okay-ish)
-	- 3. 3 years (good)
-	- 4. Infinity (very good)

 A score of 4 is recommended (this is the default), 3 is acceptable, 2 or lower is strongly discouraged